2023-2024

 Analysis

-While a mobile system existed, there was no shared system for the web platform, so I looked at established systems like Material and IBM Carbon to understand how mature systems structure components, documentation, and scalability.
+As there was no shared system for the web platform, the team and I looked at established systems like Material and IBM Carbon to understand how mature systems structure components, documentation, and scalability.
 Rather than replicating them, we focused on identifying patterns that could introduce structure without over-engineering at our stage.

 Material Design